 FanDuel is one of the market leaders in daily fantasy sports and an up-and-coming name in online sports betting thanks to a massive marketing budget and a high-quality product.
 After launching in 2009 and establishing itself as one of the major fantasy sites, FanDuel has leveraged its widespread name recognition to successfully enter the sports betting business.

 FanDuel Sportsbook now offers mobile betting to customers in Arizona, Colorado, Connecticut, Iowa, Illinois, Indiana, Louisiana, Michigan, New Jersey, New York, Pennsylvania, Tennessee, Virginia, West Virginia, and Wyoming.

-*FanDuel Daily Fantasy is open in all states except: Arizona, Hawaii, Idaho, Louisiana, Montana, Nevada and Washington.
+*FanDuel Daily Fantasy is open in all states except: Hawaii, Idaho, Louisiana, Montana, Nevada and Washington.

 FanDuel Sportsbook Review